03 – Equilateral triangle tool

 • Use the smaller square tools to add windows.

 Draw a triangle and place a pushpin in one of the corners.
-Rotate the triangle in any of both directions and draw again – a part of – the triangle.
-Repeat this a few times and change the corner to rotate.
+Rotate the triangle either direction and draw again – a part of – the triangle.
+Repeat this a few times and change the corner around which you rotate.

 • Look for the halfway position on the bottom line (A to B).
-From here, image a line under an angle of 30 degrees and a length of 60% to 70% of the tools side length on this line.
-Mark this position © or place a pushpin there.
+From here, imagine a line under an angle of 30 degrees and a length of 60% to 70% of the tools side length on this line.
+Mark this position or place a pushpin there.

-• Draw a line from the right corner (B) on to this position.
-Also one line from here to the top of the triangle (T).
+• Draw a line from the right corner (B) onto this position.
+Also draw a line from here to the top of the triangle (T).

-• Finally a dashed line from the left corner (A) to the marked position (C).
+• Finally, a dashed line from the left corner (A) to the marked position.